kraftwerk28/spigot-tg-bridge/README.md

 8. Re-run server or type `tgbridge_reload` into server's console.

-P. S. You can always update plugin configuration without restarting the server.
-Just edit `config.yml` in the `plugins/` directory, save it, then type `tgbridge_reload` into server's console.
-Beware, that plugin reload takes some time (usually up to 30 secs), and I work on it right now.

 ## Plugin configuration:

 | Field | Description | Type | Required | Default |